This chapter-length article was written for an academic book, but with the intelligent lay reader in mind. Therefore, fear not: it is not stuffy!

 Published here with the permission of Cambridge Scholars Publishing.

-To purchase a copy, click the picture.
+To purchase a copy of the book (which contains many excellent essays), click the picture.

 Abbott, Isabella, and Cindy Hunter.
 2003.
 Limu: Religion Made Them Important.
 Building Modern Community Connections to Reefs.
 Papa & Wākea Lecture Series, Waikiki Aquarium, April 24.